arosbio/cpsign_docs/source/sections/cli/CLI.md

 (:-syntax)=
 ## :-syntax

 To reduce the number of parameters-flags in CPSign and to create a more natural grouping of arguments, CPSign uses ':-syntax' for many of its arguments.
-What this means is that sub-parameters are specified together with the parameter itself by separating the arguments and subsequent sub-arguments with a `:` character.
-E.g. when specifying the scorer-implementation and its unique arguments such as kernel-type, kernel-parameters, cost, epsilon, etc. The available sub-arguments are specific for each scorer-implementations and can be retrieved from the corresponding help-menu.
+What this means is that sub-parameters are specified together with the parameter itself by separating the arguments and subsequent sub-arguments with a "`:`" character.
+E.g. when specifying the scorer-implementation and its unique arguments such as kernel-type, kernel-parameters, cost, epsilon, etc. The available sub-arguments are specific for each scorer-implementations and can be retrieved from the corresponding explain program.

 The :-syntax can either be specified with the sub-parameters explicitly named or by using the order of the parameters.
 The general usage is either (in explicit form):